sbarre/nginx-reverse-proxy-demos/README.md

 ## Full Cache (Port 8082)

-In this configuration, nginx acts as a reverse proxy to a dynamic web application and caches the complete output of the app on a specified time interval.
+In this configuration, nginx acts as a reverse proxy to a dynamic web application and caches the (almost) complete output of the app on a specified time interval.

 Start the node app by switching to the **app-server** folder and running `npm run start`.
 This will run the app on port [3000](http://localhost:3000).